OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-An ideal spot if you’re looking to stay just a little outside of the main drag but still within leisurely walking distance.
-Meticulous attention is given to each detail at Villa Desvaux de Marigny, from bedrooms to breakfast and the owners are incredibly helpful with assisting in points of interest.
+Villa Desvaux de Marigny is an ideal spot if you’re looking to stay just a little outside of the main drag but still within leisurely walking distance.
+Meticulous attention is given to each detail at this guesthouse – from the op art wallpaper to the homely potted plants.
+Enjoy breakfast on the leafy terrace during the summer months.
+The owners are incredibly helpful with assisting in points of interest.
 Parking is available, too – a real bonus for those travelling to Bordeaux by car.

 Christy Taylor contributed additional reporting to this article.